COVID-19 Testing, Reporting, and Response Steps

 Step 4: Supervisors should restrict access to the immediate work area of the employee who tested positive until cleaned.
 Call 512-245-2824 to schedule cleaning.
-For the safety of our custodial staff, the area will not be cleaned for 24 hours.
+For the safety of our custodial staff, the area may not be cleaned for up to 24 hours.

 - CONFIDENTIALITY: Supervisors must safeguard the privacy of the infected person.
 Releasing the names of affected employees violates their privacy and confidentiality.
 When a positive case is reported to Bobcat Trace, a contact tracer will notify those who came in close contact with the patient, and may request assistance from TXST employees or supervisors to obtain contact information for the exposed persons.
 Case information is shared only with those persons that need to know and who may have some action to take.
 Information about positive cases or close contacts is confidential information and should be safeguarded.